zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

 ``client`` will only be loaded by the client part of your app and as we are building a dapp, thats where most of our files go. - ``lib`` - files in folders called ``lib`` will load before other files in the same folder.
-This is an ideal place your init files, libraries, or Ethereum specific files. - ``public`` - a folder called ``public`` contains assets meteor will make available on the root of your webserver (or later bundled dapp) - There are a few more specific folders like ``server``,
+This is an ideal place your init files, libraries, or Expanse specific files. - ``public`` - a folder called ``public`` contains assets meteor will make available on the root of your webserver (or later bundled dapp) - There are a few more specific folders like ``server``,